BIRTHDAY: December 6 GREW UP IN: New Jersey APPEARANCES: February 65 - July 65

 DALE VANN is often referred to as the prettiest GAZZARRI DANCER, which is certainly a tall compliment considering the competition.
 DALE'S story does not have a happy ending, but for herGAZZARRI years she was a steady presence in a most impressive lineup.

 DALE MARGARET VANDENBERG was born in December 1947 in New Jersey.
 Her mother, Margo, was an aspiring model and she had a very young DALE also modeling as early as 1952.
 (See box below about DALE'S modeling).
 DALE proved to be a very talented young lady and was destined for show business.
 She appeared as a dancer in the road company of the Broadway production of "Bye Bye Birdie" in 1960-62.
 (See box below about DALE'S theatrical career).
 The show took them to several cities around the country.
 After appearing in Chicago they moved to Denver sometime in 1963 and stayed until late 1964 or early 1965.
 Early that year they then moved to California where DALEattended Hollywood Professional School and graduated in 1965 along with fellow classmate Peggy Lipton.
 HPS allowed and encouraged their students to work in the industry while they were still attending school, and jumping on that opportunity DALE was hired as a GAZZARRI DANCER.
-Her fellow dancer and good friend JUNE FAIRCHILD still speaks highly of her to this day.
+Her fellow dancer and good friend JUNE FAIRCHILD always had good things to say about her.

 She gave birth to her only child, Alfie, in August 1969 and DALE seemed to have everything going for her.
 She was however diagnosed with schizophrenia and her erratic behavior caused her son to be placed in and out of foster care and ultimately he was adopted by a fine family.
 DALE'S downward descent, which probably could have been controlled by today's medical advances, caused much concern and heartbreak amongst her friends and family.
 She died in an accidental drowning in September 1987, just two months short of her 40th birthday.
-Her son, Alfie (aka Jasen Strong), lives in Oregon and is an extremely successful and talented artist/animator who has done work for Disney and several other high-profile companies.
+Her son, Alfie (aka Jasen Strong), (deceased May 2019) was an extremely successful and talented artist/animator who did work for Disney and several other high-profile companies.

 You can view some great footage of DALE'S dancing abilities on dozens of videos, including the following two by theSinners: "The Last Time" and "Don't Let Me Be Misunderstood".
 (See our video links page)